gramuah/pose-errors/README.md

          Contains annotations for objects (excluding "difficult" objects, as defined by VOC and PASCAL 3D+ annotations).
-The file Labels.txt contains the name of the parts defined on PASCAL3D+, visible parts and other object characteristics, such as object sizes and aspect ratios.
+The file Labels.txt contains the name of the parts defined on PASCAL 3D+, visible parts and other object characteristics, such as object sizes and aspect ratios.

    + src: